|

 Copenhagen and his colleague Eigil Friis-Christensen [58] have

-found a strong correlation between the length of the solar cycle and
+found a strong correlation between the length of the solar cycle

-had included sunspots and temperature measurements taken between
+Initially, they had included sunspots and temperature

-1861 and 1989, but later noticed that records dating back four
+measurements taken between 1861 and 1989, but later noticed that

-centuries confirmed their discovery.
-This correlation could explain
+records dating back four centuries confirmed their discovery.

-80% of temperature changes during the period.
-This study, and the
+the period.
+This study, and the graphics were subsequently

-Sallie Baliunas, an astronomer Center for Astrophysics at
+astronomer Center for Astrophysics at Harvard-Smithsonian

-Harvard-Smithsonian Institution, was one of the most ardent
+Institution, was one of the most ardent supporters of the theory

-changes of climate in the last 300 years, particularly current
+last 300 years, particularly current global warming. “ However,

-global warming.
-However, the data show that the correlation
+the data show that the correlation between temperature and solar

-between temperature and solar activity is no longer valid for the
+activity is no longer valid for the last thirty years, it

-last thirty years, it remained roughly constant.
+remained roughly constant.

-In 2007, the fourth report of the IPCC estimates that the radiative
+In 2007, the fourth report of the IPCC estimates that the

-times greater than that due to solar radiation.
+activity is ten times greater than that due to solar radiation.

 Source: